The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 7. The Assembly therefore recommends that the Committee of Ministers

-prepare a Political Declaration and an Action Plan to be endorsed
+prepare a political declaration and an action plan, to be endorsed

 by the Heads of State and Government of the Council of Europe during

-the forthcoming Summit, with a view to providing a new strategic
+the forthcoming summit, with a view to providing a new strategic

 vision, a fresh political impetus and new responses in the face

-of the present extraordinary challenges.
+of today’s extraordinary challenges.

 8. United around common values, the Heads of State and Government